vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 	tag = "${var.nsx_tag}"
     }
 }
+#

-# Create a port on the T0 router.
-We will connect the T1 router to this port
+# This resource creates a logical port on the T0 router.
+We will connect the T1 router to this port to enable connectivity from the tenant / application networks to the networks to the cloud.
+#
 resource "nsxt_logical_router_link_port_on_tier0" "link_port_tier0" {
     description       = "TIER0_PORT1 provisioned by Terraform"
     display_name      = "TIER0_PORT1"